 One of the largest, most comfortable sailing catamarans in Australia

-Passions of Paradise was custom designed to the exacting standards of Sydney Naval Architect Graham Parker, and built in 2003 by famed Australian builder/racer Kanga Birtles, at his ship building facilities, Jarkan Yachts.
+Passions III was custom designed to the exacting standards of Sydney Naval Architect Graham Parker, and built in 2017 at SZM China in their high tech composite factory.

-At 25 meters in length she is one of the largest, most comfortable commercial sailing catamarans in Australia.
+At 30 meters she is one of the largest, most comfortable commercial sailing catamarans in Australia.

 The brief was to build a solid, fast and comfortable all weather sailing catamaran with a shallow draft to take advantage of the reefs at our unique outer reef locations.